Man killed off Greenwell Springs Road Saturday Morning

 BATON ROUGE - One man was killed on Great Smokey Avenue Saturday morning, according to officials.

-Baton Rouge Police ay 31 year old Donald Lee was found dead from multiple gunshot wounds.
+Baton Rouge Police say 31 year old Donald Lee was found dead from multiple gunshot wounds.

 BRPD is still searching for a suspect.